 What is Landlords Insurance?

-Landlord Insurance, also commonly known as Let Property Insurance is a policy designed to cover properties that are not lived in by the owner but by a tenant.
+Landlord Insurance, also commonly known as Let Property Insurance is a policy designed to cover properties that are not used by the owner but by a tenant.

 What does it cover?